bolthur/kernel/README.md

 ## Planned support

-Currently the following targets are planned to be supported:
+Currently, the following targets are planned to be supported:

 ### Broadcom SoC